sharipovikromjon/sharipovikromjon/README.md

 ## 🛠️ Skills & Technologies

-I have a solid foundation in web development and a passion for building both the visual and back-end components of web applications.
+I have a solid foundation in front-end web development and a passion for building both the visual and back-end components of web applications.

 **Front-end:**
 <br> <br>